Guide for Organizational Representative Payees

 The beneficiary for whom I am representative payee wants to spend money on things that I think are unwise (alcohol, cigarettes, lottery tickets, candy, etc.).
 What is my responsibility?

 As payee, your primary responsibility is to ensure the beneficiary’s current needs are met.
 These are food, clothing, shelter and medical expenses.
-Once these needs have been satisfied, the beneficiary has the right to have some discretionary spending money, even if you do not approve of all of his or her choices.
+Once these needs have been satisfied, the beneficiary has the right to have some discretionary spending money, even if you do not approve of all of their choices.

 Of course, you must exercise good judgment.
 For example, if the beneficiary has a substance abuse problem and you are concerned he will use the cash you give him for drugs or alcohol, you may want to limit the amounts of spending money you hand out, or purchase food and other personal items to give to the beneficiary, instead of giving cash.